Suica and PASMO: prepaid IC cards in Japan

 A person holding a pasmo IC card in their hand.

-Moreover, they offer the added advantage of serving as cashless payment methods at select stores and vending machines, enhancing your overall convenience during your stay.
+Moreover, they offer the added advantage of serving as cashless payment methods at many stores and vending machines, enhancing your overall convenience during your stay.

 Hand holding one of the Suica IC cards in Japan.